Best Garden Netting

 The most handsome aspect of this garden net is that it is able to keep the bugs away.
 Birds and rabbits might be easy to shoo away if you catch them in the act, but bugs always seemed to be nonplussed by your attempts to evict them.
 Of course, the downside to this is that your plants might not get the right about of rain or sunshine because the mesh is just so tight.

 If you want to keep everyone off of your vegetable plants, whether it be birds, bugs, bunnies, or buffalo- this mesh will make sure that no one will make it through, and it won’t cost you all that much.
 Just keep in mind, however, that it might affect the growth of your plants.
+You could also think about planting some of the wild edibles like cocoplum.

 UV protected material good for multiple seasons